chang-group/ICoN/aB-crystallin57-69/output/pdb/step1/README.md

+## Instruction
+1. Go to the /output/pdb/step1 folder and make folders (i.e., rst7 and output), and within those folders, make another two folders (i.e., mdout and ncrst).
+2. Please provide the path of the topology .prmtop and NonLinIntAll.dcd files in the GetStartingPoints.cppt.
+Now you can run the GetStartingPoints.cppt (It requires pytraj).

+3. Provide the path of the topology .prmtop file in the run_min.sh file.
+To run the minimization with Sander (igb=8) under AmberTools, you need to know the number of frames.
+Run the run_min.sh:
+	./run_min.sh 1 10000 20
+	First arg – initial conformation id, second is the last conformation id, and third arg – number of conformations to run in parallel.
+4. Extract all the energy terms after minimization from .mdout files by going to /output directory and running the GetEnergires.py script.
+5. Converts all .ncrst files to a single .dcd file by using the ncrst2dcd.py script.
+The combined trajectories should be generated in the same directory.
+(Before using the script, make sure you define the path to the topology .prmtop file and ncrst folder accordingly)
+Please refer to the README files in each folder for steps 2, 3, and 4.

 Here we performe

 1. Split all ICoN generated conformations into individual files in `.rst7` format and save in rst7 folder